The Windmill Turns Both Ways

 1: Introduction Arc: Part I

-Zetsu the original didn't exactly trust Kabuto.
+Zetsu the original didn't trust Kabuto.
 Neither did Tobi, for that matter, which was why Zetsu was now keeping an eye on their new partner.
 His head was poking out of the wall high up in the dark heights of the cavern, watching Kabuto carefully as he looked down at Zetsu's thousands of weaker siblings.

 "What an incredible source of life energy.
 Hashirama was a really remarkable man," Kabuto murmured.